Māori Heritage Council

 The Māori Heritage Council assists Heritage New Zealand Pouhere Taonga in developing and reflecting a bicultural view in the exercise of its powers and functions.
 It advocates for the interests of Pouhere Taonga and Council in so far as they relate to Māori heritage at any public or Māori forum.

-- ensuring that Pouhere Taonga’s protection of heritage places and areas meet the needs of Māori
+- ensuring that the protection of heritage places and areas by Pouhere Taonga meet the needs of Māori

 - assisting Pouhere Taonga to develop and reflect a bicultural view in the exercise of its powers and functions